nathamorr/Weather-App/README.md

  - The first one is the home page where the user can see general information about a country weather and search the weather around a specific city.
  - The second one is where the user land after entering the name of a city.

 Those two pages are still not linked because it depends on JavaScript I think.

+Eventually I would like to get the weather data and maps from the openWeather API.